google-research/bert/README.md

 #### For which languages have models been released?

-Initial models were English-only.
-We have since released models for languages with a sufficiently large corpus, as well as multilingual models.
+We have released models for English and Chinese, as well as multilingual models.
+We plan to release models for more languages with a sufficiently large corpus.

 #### Will models larger than `BERT-Large` be released?